“Everything comes from you…”

 We know of God’s generosity even more than David did.
 We know that God has given us his own Son, Jesus who died for us.
 Everything we have comes from God, including salvation.
 We cannot out give him.

 First, assume that giving is often difficult for you.
 Money blinds us to its power over us.
-It’s our security.
+It’s often our security.
 We normally think that we don’t have enough.
 We don’t like to let it go.
 We need to continually work to detach ourselves from the hold money has on us.

 If you would like to learn more about what’s happening in our community, receive stories, scripture reading, prayer points and catch up on previous sermons, click to subscribe.